Benjlet/SqlMembershipAdapter/README.md

 - Machine key and web config validation.
 - Exception types and messages will be close to the `SQLMembershipProvider` validation and exceptions, however the full range such as provider key validation from text web-config translation will not be raised.
-- Password decoding is removed - this was tied to `UnsafeNativeMethods` which required Windows native binaries, such as `GetSHA1Hash`.
+- Password decoding and keyed hash options is removed - this was tied to `UnsafeNativeMethods` which required Windows native binaries, such as `GetSHA1Hash`
 - Database schema validation
 - Performance Counters (XML)
 - HttpException references